Get started in research!

 4. Meet with potential research mentors

-Congrats on getting meetings with researchers!
+Congrats on getting a face to face meeting with a researcher!
 Now it’s time to prepare.

 • Make sure you can articulate why you’re interested in their work specifically and research in general.
 Practice saying it out loud.